 - E1.
-When determining the requirement for public domain works, considerations by City of Newcastle may include, but are not limited to the following: - (a) The development type, scale and density. - (b) Planned or likely intensification of an area. - (c) Adjoining or surrounding footpath infrastructure and surface treatments. - (d) Condition of any existing footpath and need for replacement. - (e) City of Newcastle forecasted infrastructure and asset projects or capital works programs. - (f) Topography of the road reserve along subject site frontage. - (g) The presence of any utilities, services, assets, street trees, street furniture or the like. - (h) City of Newcastle public domain plans and standard drawings for footpaths. - (i) Consideration of heritage conservation principles
+When determining the requirement for public domain works, considerations by CN may include, but are not limited to the following: - (a) The development type, scale and density. - (b) Planned or likely intensification of an area. - (c) Adjoining or surrounding footpath infrastructure and surface treatments. - (d) Condition of any existing footpath and need for replacement. - (e) CN forecasted infrastructure and asset projects or capital works programs. - (f) Topography of the road reserve along subject site frontage. - (g) The presence of any utilities, services, assets, street trees, street furniture or the like. - (h) CN public domain plans and standard drawings for footpaths. - (i) Consideration of heritage conservation principles